mlorthiois/BioTools/README.md

 #### From CLI

-To reconstruct a full GTF (with 3 levels : Gene, Transcript, Exons) from exon only, use the command below and to reconstructed GTF will be print to STDOUT
+To reconstruct a full GTF (with 3 levels : Gene, Transcript, Exons) from exon only, use the command below (output to STDOUT)

 ```sh
 GTF.py format {gtf_path}